-Some aspects of language processing seem to be negatively affected by healthy ageing (e.g. naming, writing, grammar production), while other language processes (e.g. syntactic comprehension) seem more resistant to age-related decline.
-My main interest is in the neurobiological infrastructure that underlies the preservation versus decline of language processing.
-I am working on projects inverstigating the neural compensation that may take place to ensure that some language processes remain intact in ageing populations.
-I am also interested in identifying external factors that could counter age-related decline in language processing, such as fitness and regular exercise.
-If you would like to volunteer and participate in one of our projects, please see here.
+I research which aspects of speaking and understanding language are affected by healthy ageing (e.g. word finding abilities during speaking, syntactic comprehension) and study variability between people with the aim to identify factors determining which older adults experience more decline in language processing than others.
+This includes identifying external factors that could diminish age-related decline in language processing, such as fitness and regular exercise.
+I also research the neurobiological infrastructure that underlies the preservation versus decline of language processing: I am working on projects inverstigating the neural compensation that may take place to ensure that language processes remain intact in some older adults.
+If you would like to volunteer and participate in one of our projects, please contact katrien.segaert[at]bham.ac.uk.

 I also research language processing in older adults with Mild Cognitive Impairment.
 Together with colleagues at the Univeristy of Birmingham and the University of California - Davis, I uncovered that during word reading there is a brain activity signature that is predictive of developing Alzheimer's disease (paper).
 This work was covered by press worldwide, e.g. The Independent, Science Daily, Gulf Times, New Zealand Herald, MedicalXpress etc.

 Production and comprehension are often assumed to be two separated systems.
 I conducted several fMRI studies on sentence comprehension and sentence production, in which I showed that the neurobiological infrastructure for syntactic and semantic processing is shared for speaking and listening.
 I have also demonstrated how the brain implements syntactic binding through precisely timed oscillatory mechanisms (measured using EEG).